-We intend to develop TNX-601 under Section 505(b)(1) of the FDCA as a potential treatment for PTSD and cognitive dysfunction associated with corticosteroid use.
+We intend to develop TNX-601 under Section 505(b)(1) of the FDCA as a potential daytime treatment for PTSD.
+TNX-601 will also be developed as a treatment for a potential indication neurocognitive dysfunction associated with corticosteroid use.
 Pharmaceutical development work on TNX-601 has been initiated.
+We are planning to complete a non-IND formulation selection pharmacokinetic study in Europe by the end of 2019.